titusece/ESP8266-MQTT-Publish-DHT11/README.md

 3) Upload the .ino file into NodeMCU board (ESP8266)

-4) Connect DHT11 signal pin to D6 pin which is GPIO12, Vcc to 5V and GND to GND of raspberry pi board.
+4) Connect DHT11 signal pin to D6 pin which is GPIO12, Vcc to 5V and GND to GND of NodeMCU board.

 5) Power ON the NodeMCU board.